cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

 **Binary Format**

 The `binary` format option causes all data to be stored/read as binary format rather than as text.
-It is somewhat faster than the text and `CSV` formats, but a binary-format file is less portable across machine architectures and Greenplum Database versions.
+It is somewhat faster than the text and `CSV` formats, but a binary-format file is less portable across machine architectures and Cloudberry Database versions.
 Also, the binary format is very data type specific; for example it will not work to output binary data from a `smallint` column and read it into an `integer` column, even though that would work fine in text format.

 The binary file format consists of a file header, zero or more tuples containing the row data, and a file trailer.
 Headers and data are in network byte order.